wp-plugins/download-attachments/readme.txt

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.0.5 =
-* New: Russian translation, thanks to Semion Zuev, Greek translation updated
+* New: Danish translation, thanks to Martin Schulze